maxpolun/podqueue-api/doc/api.md

     podcastUrl: 'url of podcast in podqueue-api',
     episodeUrl: 'the url of the episode in podqueue-api',
     fileUrl: 'the url to download the podcast episode audio file',
+    fileLength: 12345 // length of episode file in bytes,
+    fileDuration: 'HH:mm:ss playtime of episode as string',
+    fileFormat: 'audio/mpeg MIME-type of the file',
     name: 'episode name',
     description: 'episode description',
     releasedAt: 'the datetime of the episode release'